Adwaith: History

 One week after releasing their album, the band performed their work at Sŵn Festival at Clwb Ifor Bach in Cardiff.

 The band again participated in Welsh Language Music Day in February 2019 and in June at the Tafwyl festival at Cardiff Castle, a three-day "celebration of Welsh music".

 In April 2019 the band appeared at Diverse Records' special event in Newport for Record Store Day 2019, performing at McCann's Rock and Ale Bar in the city.
 In July they launched a new double A-side with the title track, "Hey!".
 The band's tracks were further promoted when Gizmodo reported on the Cân y Cymry playlist on Spotify, where the band were named in the top 5.
 Huw Stephens covered the band in his Cymru Rising programme for BBC Radio 4.
 In July the band performed at Cardigan Castle, and announced an October tour of independent UK venues including Poetry Club (Glasgow), Yes (Manchester), and The Victoria (Dalston, London), alongside Mellt and Papur Wal.
 The band will perform in January 2020 at Rockaway Beach festival, alongside The Jesus and Mary Chain and Fontaines DC, in Bognor Regis.

 In November 2019, the band were announced as winners of the Welsh Music Prize for Melyn.

 In June 2022, Adwaith performed at the historic Glastonbury Festival on the BBC introducing stage.
 They released their second album, Bato Mato, in July 2022.
 The album won them the Welsh Music Prize in October 2022, making them the first act to receive the award twice.

+Adwaith's third album, titled Solas, was released in February 2025.
+The album was recorded in West Wales, Lisbon and the Outer Hebrides.
+It includes 23 songs making it a double album.
+The album was released on the 10th anniversary of Welsh Language Music Day.
+It was also announced that Adwaith had won two Sound of Miwsig awards, namely the best song of the decade (Eto) in addition to the most influential Welsh language band of the last decade.
+To coincide with the realising of the album Adwaith is taking part in a UK and European tour.